newwwie/Code-Of-Conduct/README.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-The **iOS Developers Slack** should be a safe place for everybody regardless of
+**Quixota Slack Group** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation